 Got Itchy Feet?
 Focallocal events are great where you live, but also a fantastic way to travel, spread happiness and meet positive people!

-Why not join our community on the road while travelling, spreading happiness and promoting Positive Social Action?
+Why not join our community on the road while travelling, spreading happiness and promoting Public Happiness?

 I’m happy to give anyone help and advice on how to travel on a mega-small budget, and make sure you meet with other Focallocallers in their home cities, so you know there is someone Positive, Brave, Outgoing and Fun, waiting to meet you!